Report: Rams have discussed Kupp trade with multiple teams

 Cooper Kupp could be on the move before the trade deadline.

-The Los Angeles Rams have called multiple teams about trading the former Super Bowl MVP, according to The Athletic's Dianna Russini, Mike Silver and Jourdan Rodrigue.
+The Los Angeles Rams have called multiple teams about trading the former Super Bowl MVP, The Athletic's Dianna Russini, Mike Silver and Jourdan Rodrigue reported Tuesday, citing sources.

+The Rams have called multiple teams about trading former Super Bowl MVP Cooper Kupp sources tell @mikesilver, @jourdanrodrigue, and me.— Dianna Russini (@DMRussini) October 22, 2024

+The Rams have indicated a willingness to take on some of the ‘24 salary and are seeking a 2nd round pick.

 Kupp, 31, has two years remaining on his contract after this season -- $20 million in 2025 and $19.85 million in 2026.